The-Marcy-Lab-School/problem-set-2_5/problems/README.md

     randoArray; // [true, '41', 'steph', 'maya']
     ```

-6. **Recreate `Array.prototype.pop`**: Write a function named `pop` that accepts one argument: an Array.
+3. **Recreate `Array.prototype.pop`**: Write a function named `pop` that accepts one argument: an Array.
 The function should remove the last element from the array and return it.

     Ex:
     ```javascript
     const letters = ['a', 'b', 'c', 'd'];
     pop(letters); // 'd'
     letters; // ['a', 'b', 'c'];
+    ```

+4. **Recreate `Array.prototype.reverse`**: Create a function named `reverseArray` that returns the contents of the array it receives as an argument, but with the values in reversed order.
+This should be a _non-mutating_ method.
+Meaning the original array should not be changed.

+5. **Recreate `Array.prototype.indexOf`**: Create a function called `indexOf` that finds the first instance of a value in an array and returns the index position of the value, or -1 if the value is not in the array.
+The function should take two arguments: the value to search for, and the array to search. **Hint:** _Use the break keyword to exit the loop immediately when you find the first instance of the value._

+    Ex:
+    ```javascript
+    const friends = ['carmen', 'anne', 'steph', 'mark'];
+    indexOf(friends, 'carmen'); // 0
+    indexOf(friends, 'steph'); // 2
+    indexOf(friends, 'reuben'); // -1
+    ```
+6. **Recreate `Array.prototype.join`**: Create a function called `join` that takes two arguments, an array and a _separator_.
+This function should return a string with all the elements of the array coerced to strings and concatenated together, separated by the _separator_.
+If no separator is given, the default separator should be a comma (`,`). **Hint**: You will have to use a default argument.

+    Ex:
+    ```javascript
+    join([true, "reuben", "maya", 21], "+"); // "true+reuben+maya+21"
+    join(['peter', 'paul', 'cielo'], "💪🏽"); // "peter💪🏽paul💪🏽cielo"
+    join(['javascript', 'html', 'css']); // "javascript,html,css"
     ```

 7. **Recreate `Array.prototype.unshift`**: Write a function named `unshift` that accepts two arguments: an Array and a value.
 The function should insert the value at the beginning of the Array, and return the new length of the array.